easybuilders/easybuild/README.rst

 Only members can post to this mailinglist.
 To request membership, see https://lists.ugent.be/wws/info/easybuild.

-IRC
-^^^
+Slack/IRC
+^^^^^^^^^

+Contact the EasyBuild community via Slack: https://easybuild.slack.com, self-request an invite via https://easybuild-slack.herokuapp.com.

 An IRC channel #easybuild has been set up on the FreeNode network.

-Just connect your IRC client to the irc.freenode.net server, and join the #easybuild channel.
+Just connect your IRC client to the chat.freenode.net server, and join the #easybuild channel.

-There is an IRC bot present (easybuilder).
-Just type !help to get pointers to the available commands.

 Twitter
 ^^^^^^^